Check Your CIBIL Score & Get Free Credit Report Online Instantly Check Now

 VantageScore focuses more on credit utilisation and less on payment history compared to FICO.
 It is becoming increasingly popular due to its predictive accuracy and use of trending data.

 India has four major credit bureaus, each offering its own credit scoring model tailored to the Indian financial ecosystem.
-Here’s a closer look:
+These credit scores are based on RBI-regulated norms.
+Here are some of the credit score types:

 The CIBIL score from TransUnion CIBIL is one of the most widely used credit scores in India, ranging from 300 to 900.
 It evaluates factors like payment history, credit utilisation, credit mix, and the length of your credit history.
 A score above 750 is considered excellent and improves your chances of securing loans with favourable terms.

-Equifax provides credit scores that range from 300 to 850.
+Equifax provides credit scores that range from 280 to 850.
 Its model assesses repayment history, credit utilisation ratio, and credit mix.
-This score is widely used by lenders to determine credit risk and set loan terms accordingly.
+Lenders use the score to determine credit risk and set loan terms accordingly.

-Experian is another major credit bureau in India, offering scores ranging from 300 to 850.
+Experian is another major credit bureau in India, offering scores ranging from 300 to 900.
 It focuses on payment history, outstanding balances, and recent credit inquiries.
-Experian scores are commonly accepted by lenders to evaluate borrower risk and assess loan eligibility.
+Lenders accept Experian scores to evaluate borrower risk and assess loan eligibility.

 CRIF High Mark scores range from 300 to 900 and are used for both individual and business credit assessments.
 The score is calculated using factors like payment patterns, credit history length, and outstanding debts.